bem-site/bem-method/video/mercadolibre-argentina-2015/mercadolibre-argentina-2015.en.md

 and JavaScript.
 Specialised in architecting and building large-scale web applications, strongly focused on performance, flexibility, scalability and maintainability.

-In case you want to reach him, you can find him on [Twitter](https://twitter.com/battaglr/) or [GitHub](https://github.com/battaglr/).

 Have a pleasant time sliding and **Stay BEMed!**